bluebinary/hybridmethod/README.md

 # HybridMethod: A Python Hybrid Method Decorator Class

-The HybridMethod library provides a Python method decorator that allows methods defined in a class to be used as both a class method and an instance method..
+The HybridMethod library provides a Python method decorator that allows methods defined in a class to be used as both a class method and an instance method.

+⚠️ **Please note: The HybridMethod library has been deprecated and superseded by the Classicist library due to a change in scope of the project.
+Please update any dependency definitions and import statements to reference the new `classicist` library instead from which the `hybridmethod` decorator will continue to be available.**

+The latest version of the HybridMethod library acts as a bridge to the new Classicist library, which will be installed if the HybridMethod library is installed.
+The bridge makes the `hybridmethod` decorator available for import, although a `DeprecationWarning` will be issued.

+Please see the new repository for all future updates: [https://github.com/bluebinary/classicist](Classicist).

 The `@hybridmethod` decorator provided by the library wraps methods defined in classes using the usual `@decorator` syntax.
 Methods defined in classes that are decorated with